 The Police Department has participated in several other programs to help promote community interaction with children and adults.
 With the assistance of several local businesses, the Department hosted several "Coffee with a Cop" events throughout the City and conducted "Lunch with a Cop" and "Police Readers" events throughout the schools in the Concord and Merrimack Valley School Districts.
-The Department also participated in the "Love Your Neighbor" event at Keach Park, and hosted a bicycle rodeo during which children received instruction on safe bicycle operation and the proper use of safety equipment.
+The Department also participated in the "Love Your Neighbor" event at Keach Park, and hosted bicycle rodeos during which children received instruction on safe bicycle operation and the proper use of safety equipment.
 The Department collaborated with several community agencies and businesses and was able to give away a number of bicycles and bicycle helmets to those who attended the event.
-The third annual Bicycle Rodeo is currently being planned and organized for this coming June.